BAD AND GOOD TERMS OF TRADE

 THIRTY (30%) DEPOSIT

-No funds must ever be presented up front in any form whatsoever under any circumstances of a legitimate first run deal being sealed.
+No funds must ever be presented upfront in any form whatsoever under any circumstances of a legitimate first-run deal being sealed.
 If anyone asks for any money upfront, being it a deposit, fees, charges or the likes; RF the deal immediately.
-Having said that Chinese ‘Traders’ will often ask for a deposit up front; but after a first challenge after serving the trader a quick lesson on acceptable safe procedures, they soon come to understand that their requests is one that a scam artist would make.
+Having said that Chinese ‘Traders’ will often ask for a deposit upfront; but after a first challenge after serving the trader a quick lesson on acceptable safe procedures, they soon come to understand that their requests are one that a scam artist would make.
 Legal Frustration whee a buyer has shifted the deal so far on each demand made, in where a third offer has been produced, the offer may accompany a demand for a performance deposit, is the time such a deposit may be sought.
-The type of deposit that will stop another offer being issued in where if the buyer fails to enact on the deals the deposit is forfeited.
+The type of deposit that will stop another offer from being issued is where if the buyer fails to enact on the deals the deposit is forfeited.

 BANKS AND THE CONTRACT

 ‘Please advise contract to our bank’ means’ a Rubbish fodder (RF) deal in apparent.
-Banks have no part is matter of the contract.
-Banks deal in finance not products.
+Banks have no part in the matter of the contract.
+Banks deal in finance, not products.
 This is a major rule under universally applied UCP 600 Banking rules.
 Suppliers must always beware of such a request from a person calling themselves ’ buyer’

 Buyer beware!
-A SLC is never used to pay for goods and a deal is dropped is this payment instrument is sought.
+An SLC is never used to pay for goods and a deal is dropped if this payment instrument is sought.
 An SLC can be transferred many times or not transferable at all, depending on the rules supporting its issuance.
 An SLC is ideal for using in support of a P.G or when paying rebates, fees and commissions.
 A DLC is a conditional instrument meaning that certain conditions must be met before collection can apply.
-This make the DLC a deferred payment application.
-An SLC however bears an unconditional aspect where the production of a drivers license proving I.D may be all that is required to initiate collection– instantly.
+This makes the DLC a deferred payment application.
+An SLC however bears an unconditional aspect where the production of a drivers license proving I.D may be all that is required to initiate collection-instantly.

 PERFORMANCE GUARANTEE (PG)

-The buyer must alway must issue the financial instrument to pay for goods first.
-The supplier counters this act with the issuance of a SLC in support of a performance guarantee–when such a P.G is offered.
+The buyer must always issue the financial instrument to pay for goods first.
+The supplier counters this act with the issuance of an SLC in support of a performance guarantee–when such a P.G is offered.
 This aspect MUST never be applied the other way, useless one is keen to lose their money and the deal.
 We won’t elaborate more on this part in case scam artist are reading this site.
 A supplier must never offer a P.G first on the lure of a lucrative deal, is our clear advice.
-The P.G is only forfeited if the supplier through his fault failed to have goods at port to enact delivery on time.
-The term ‘BOND’ is an ugly term and should not be used. .
+The P.G is only forfeited if the supplier through his fault failed to have goods at the port to enact delivery on time.
+The term ‘BOND’ is ugly and should not be used.

 OFFER (LETTER OF OFFER)

-The delivery of original documents and not the physical goods when presented cleanly activates collection process.
+The delivery of original documents and not the physical goods when presented cleanly activates the collection process.
 Even at DAP Incoterms; and even though delivery of goods must apply to an agreed place, often at buyers factory in another country, the documents supporting such are still required to be presented in a ‘Clean’ stated before collection process may apply.
-In FOB, CFR or CIF, once the goods clear the ships rails in good condition port of loading the risk passes to the end buyer who now owns the goods.
+In FOB, CFR or CIF, once the goods clear the ship's rails in good condition port of loading the risk pass to the end buyer who now owns the goods.
 Again we have seen many stupidly inspired interpretations of the delivery aspect.
 The supplier wants to be paid before the goods being sold no longer belong to him.
 How clear is that?
-No supplier in their right mind will allow a DLC or payment to be lodged after the goods have arrived at destination port.
-It’s just commonsense., regardless of the payment method used.
+No supplier in their right mind will allow a DLC or payment to be lodged after the goods have arrived at the destination port.
+It’s just common-sense, regardless of the payment method used.
 To do so means the end buyer can obtain the goods and the supplier never paid.
-There is not even a claim for payment, if the end buyer takes the goods and coverts it to another product, before payment is collected.
+There is not even a claim for payment if the end buyer takes the goods and converts them to another product before payment is collected.

 CIP AND FCA

-Full Container Loads; come it all kind of sizes to include cradles and freezers (Reefers) and in where bladders are used for bulk liquids, and ‘Hot Tainers’ with heaters for bitumen.
-20 foot and 40 foot lengths are more common lengths.
-40 Ft Containers are often used when product carry volume but are light i.e: bales of wool, novelty items , mixed products.
+Full Container Loads; come in all kind of sizes to include cradles and freezers (Reefers) and in where bladders are used for bulk liquids, and ‘Hot Tainers’ with heaters for bitumen.
+20 foot and 40-foot lengths are more common lengths.
+40 Ft Containers are often used when product carry volume but are light i.e: bales of wool, novelty items, mixed products.

 DEFERRED PAYMENTS D/P

-As for deferred payment, a Negotiating and Confirmed DLC must be secured and interest be calculated in the offer price.
-Here the supplier bank if accepted, will discount the value of the DLC and pay the supplier accordingly then collect on the whole DLC value later when bank seeks reimbursement.
+As for deferred payment, a Negotiating and Confirmed DLC must be secured and interest is calculated in the offer price.
+Here the supplier bank if accepted, will discount the value of the DLC and pay the supplier accordingly then collect the whole DLC value later when the bank seeks reimbursement.
 But the end buyer has to pay a higher rate if the seller is not going to collect on documents at a later date (D/A) or collects on such but defers collection.
-The Buyer is using the sellers ‘money’ to do business– hence such deals attract higher sell prices.
+The Buyer is using the sellers ‘money’ to do business — hence such deals attract higher sell prices.

 POOP: PERPETUAL OFFER ORBITING THE PLANET

 This is an important date.
-If an offer is not returned on time, the basis of the original offer may change is a second offer is sought.
+If an offer is not returned on time, the basis of the original offer may change if a second offer is sought.